andrewcunnin/music_everywhere/README.md

 - query users by location
 - prettier UI
 - add chat feature
+- add streaming feature to tune in in real-time

 ## Existing Bugs
 - odd bugs from non-premium users
-- occasional crashes from removed users
+- occasional crashes from ghost users